anisotropi4/wagtail/README.md

 ### Key flattening

 The approach chosen was to flattend nested keys to a "`.`" separated value.
-This maybe more clearly seen in the following two examples:
+This maybe more clearly seen in the following two examples
 ```javascript
 {
   "id": "64",